Get up to 4 quotes by filling in only 1 quick form

 It only takes 30 seconds

 So, what is a ground source heat pump?
-In a nutshell, these heat pumps are highly efficient and eco-friendly heating solutions that leverage the earth's natural warmth to provide heat for your home.
+In a nutshell, these heat pump systems are highly efficient and eco-friendly heating solutions that leverage the earth's natural warmth to provide heat for your home.

 Unlike traditional heating systems that rely on burning fossil fuels, GSHPs use buried pipework to extract warmth from the ground, making them an excellent low-carbon heating alternative.